 Hello, there.
-I’m Guillermo, and I live in Jackson Hole, Wyoming, right in the heart of Grand Teton National Park, on Shoshone-Bannock, Eastern Shoshone, and Cheyenne land.
-I’m a…
+I’m a Venezuelan-American immigrant based in Jackson Hole, Wyoming, right in the heart of Grand Teton National Park, on Shoshone-Bannock, Eastern Shoshone, and Cheyenne land.
+I live here with my spouse and our three rambunctious kittens, and we enjoy traveling and visiting national parks, historic sites, landmarks, and museums across the country.

 Web developer & engineering leader

-I’ve been building websites for over 20 years, and currently I’m an engineering manager at Stitch Fix, leading a team of engineers working on Stitch Fix Freestyle.
+I’ve been building websites for over 20 years, and currently I’m an engineering manager at Stitch Fix, leading a team of engineers on the Shop Platform team.

 Previously, I was a senior engineering manager at Vox Media, where I led multiple teams, including the Editorial Tools team, building first-class editorial tools for journalists across the world; the Services team, bringing Chorus to newspapers such as the Chicago Sun-Times, Deseret News, and Minneapolis Star Tribune; the Revenue Platforms team, building better advertising tools & products; and the Performance team, making the sites as fast as possible.
 I was also a front-end engineer at The Verge, where among other things I did a complete responsive rebuild of the site, and worked on high-touch editorial features such as The Verge 50 and Fanboys.